 Birth control and family planning

-Which form of birth control you choose depends on a number of different factors, including your health, how often you have sex, and whether or not you want children.
+Your choice of a birth control method depends on a number of factors, including your health, how often you have sex, and whether or not you want children.

-Here are some factors to consider when selecting a birth control method:
+Here are some questions to consider when selecting a birth control method:

-- Availability -- Can the method be used without a prescription, provider visit, or, in the case of minors, parental consent?
+- Availability: Can the method be used without a prescription, a health care provider visit, or, in the case of minors, parental consent?